 7. Pharmaco-What?
 Introducing Personalized Medicine – Provides an easily understandable introduction to pharmacogenomics, the study of how different drugs interact with multiple genes and the biological molecules they encode.

 8. Pharmacogenetics of Anticancer Agents Research Group – PAAR – Identify and evaluate polymorphisms in drug metabolizing enzymes, transporters, or targets relevant to anticancer agents.
 Includes publications, training, and related links.

-9. The Pharmacogenlomics Journal – Dedicated to the rapid publication of original research on basic pharmacogenomics research and its clinical applications.
+9. The Pharmacogenomics Journal – Dedicated to the rapid publication of original research on basic pharmacogenomics research and its clinical applications.

 10. Pharmacogenomics Reporter – Journal articles and exclusive reports on human genetic variations and their effects on response to drugs.
 This is a Genome Web online publication.

 11. Pharmacogenomics: Medicine and the New Genetics – Overview, anticipated benefits, and links to related resources.
 From the U.S. Human Genome Project.

 12. Pharmacogenetics Knowledge Base – Integrated resource about how variation in human genetics leads to variation in response to drugs.

 13. UCSF Pharmacogenetics of Membrane Transporters Project – Conduct research and a series of integrated studies to elucidate the pharmacogenetics of membrane transport proteins.
 Includes information on personnel, publications, training, and available data.